Dieniss/mikrotik-ipsec-lab/README.md

 4  accept  connection-nat-state=dstnat
 ```

-**MikroTik-1 — `input` chain only; no inter-LAN forward rules needed on this side**
+**MikroTik-1: `input` chain only; no inter-LAN forward rules needed on this side**

 ![MK1 final](Screenshots/30_mikrotik1_filter_final.jpg)

-**MikroTik-2 — full rule set, `forward` and `input`**
+**MikroTik-2: full rule set, `forward` and `input`**

 ![MK2 final](Screenshots/31_mikrotik2_filter_final.jpg)

 ### Retiring Approach A

 With everything in place, RDP still answered on the WAN address.
-Cause: the DNAT rule was still live, and connection tracking tags those sessions `dstnat` — so they were accepted by rule 4 regardless of where the inter-LAN rules sat, because the WAN path never matches `src-address=192.168.10.0/24` in the first place.
+Cause: the DNAT rule was still live, and connection tracking tags those sessions `dstnat`, so they were accepted by rule 4 regardless of where the inter-LAN rules sat, because the WAN path never matches `src-address=192.168.10.0/24` in the first place.
 The two paths were independent, and tightening one did nothing to the other.

 ```
 /ip firewall nat disable [find comment="DNAT RDP to Windows-2"]